LOESS HILLS PEOPLE BEFORE EUROPEAN CONTACT

 Archaic societies in the Americas; yellow for hunter-gatherers, green for simple farming societies, and golden for complex farming societies; the small circular spot in our area denotes the Poverty Point Culture; image courtesy of 'Moxy' at English Wikipedia Archaic societies in the Americas; yellow for hunter-gatherers, green for simple farming societies, and golden for complex farming societies; the small circular spot in our area denotes the Poverty Point Culture; image courtesy of 'Moxy' at English Wikipedia

 As various Paleo-Indian cultures adapted to post-glacial times and their social and technical skills grew more complex, the Paleo-Indian Period gradually gave way to the Archaic Period.
-The Archaic Period is commonly supposed to have begun maybe 10,000 years ago and to have lasted until approximately 3000 years ago.
-In the most general terms, the Archaic Period is regarded as transitional between post-glacial Paleolithic big-game-hunter society, through a long period of hunting and gathering, to the Woodland Period, during which ever-more sophisticated farming practices enabled complex, more sedentary societies to form.
+The Archaic Period is commonly supposed to have begun maybe 10,000 years ago and to have lasted until around 3000 years ago.
+The Archaic Period is regarded as transitional between post-glacial Paleolithic big-game-hunter society, through a long period of hunting and gathering, to the Woodland Period, during which ever-more sophisticated farming practices enabled complex, more sedentary societies to form.

 An interesting feature of the long-lasting Archaic Period is reflected by the map at the left.
 During Archaic times in South America and Mexico complex farming societies formed, indicated in orange on the map.
 These farming cultures were surrounded by simpler societies which practiced less sophisticated farming techniques, shown in green.
-However, at this time, all of North America's Archaic groups mainly relied on hunting-gathering.
+However, at this time, all of North America's Archaic groups were of the less advanced kind, mainly relying on hunting-gathering.

 Projectile points found at the Jaketown Site; image courtesy of US National Park Service Projectile points found at the Jaketown Site; image courtesy of US National Park Service